eic/edpm/README.md

     * it is shipped by pip (python official repo), so can be installed with one command on all major platforms
     * CLI (command line interface) - provides users with commands to manipulate packets
     * JSON database stores the current state and packets locations
-    * It makes easy to... e.g. switch between known versions, rebuild packets, deploy missing packets, continue after fail, etc.
+    * It makes easy to...  rebuild packets, deploy missing packets, continue after fail, etc.

 * Under the hood:
     * Each packet has a single python file that defines how it will be installed and configured